SamuelJarnet/SamuelJarnet/README.md

 - 👋 Hi, I’m @SamuelJarnet
-- 👀 I’m interested in women
+- 👀 I’m interested in Computer Science and AI.
-- 🌱 I’m currently learning about women
+- 🌱 I’m currently learning about how to plan and execute an effective programming project.
-- 💞️ I’m looking to collaborate on women
-- 📫 How to reach me: Facebook Marketplace
+- 📫 How to reach me: Email - jarnets17@holyportcollege.org.uk

 <!---
 SamuelJarnet/SamuelJarnet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.